blockprotocol/blockprotocol/rfcs/text/0430-hook-service.md

 - `node: HTMLElement | null`: The DOM node the embedding application will render a view into, or modifying an already rendered view.
 - `type: "text" | "image" | "video" | string`: The type of view for the hook.
 While this can be any string as a fallback must be passed if `type` is not implemented, we believe `text`, `image`, and `video` will be commonly used.
 Straying from these commonly used types will make your block less portable between different embedding applications, particularly those designed to support all blocks.
-- `path: string`: The path to the property on the graph service's `blockEntity` property associated with the hook
+- `path: string`: A path (expressed as a [JSON path](https://goessner.net/articles/JsonPath/)) to a property present in the block's [schema](https://blockprotocol.org/docs/spec/graph-service-specification#block-package), which the embedding application can use to render the view for this hook
 - `fallback: (node: HTMLElement, type: "text" | "image" | "video" | string, path: string) => void`: The fallback rendering method which will be used if the embedding application does not implement this particular hook
 - `hookId: string | null`: The ID of the hook as provided in the response when first sending a `hook` message.
 This should be `null` on first call.